Mimecast Extends Large File Send Capability to Mac as part of major update

 Orlando Scott-Cowley, Director of Technology Marketing at Mimecast, commented: “The ability to send and receive large files is becoming a battle ground between end-users and their IT departments.
 Users are creating larger and larger files and need to share them in order to do their job but IT teams want to control storage costs and traffic on their network so impose strict file size limitations.
 Before Large File Send, this drove end-users off the safety of the corporate network and onto cloud services that often violate corporate IT and even regulatory policy.”

 He continued: “Mimecast Large File Send eliminates this problem.
 Once installed, users have no need, desire or excuse to circumvent corporate rules and put their corporate data or organization at risk.
 IT administrators can relax knowing they have regained control of the data and that their users have the functionality they want integrated into one, easy-to-use app.
 Everyone is happy.
 Everyone is safe.”

 How it works

 Files sent and received over Mimecast Large File Send are virus-scanned and checked against enterprise-defined rules for data leak prevention before being stored securely in the corporate email archive within Mimecast’s cloud platform.
 This allows for more rapid and uncompromised e-discovery and supports compliance with regulatory requirements as all enterprise data resides in a single archive.
 It also reduces the traffic over the corporate network caused by the sending and receiving of these large files – the file is saved once to the Mimecast cloud and shared from there, never hitting the corporate infrastructure.
-A video explaining the service can be seen here.

 Sending large files securely